-A sports car with the engine located in the midsection, the Italian-made car was imported into the United States by Ford from 1971 through 1975.
+This mid-engine sports car was Italian made and imported into the U.S. by Ford from 1971 through 1975.
 Many features of the 1971 Pantera were modified in the 1972 model.
-A Ford 351-cubic inch 5.8L V8 that was in the ’71 Pantera was replaced by a new 4 Bolt Main Cleveland engine that was also 351-cubic inches in the ’72 model.
-The engine was used with lower compression ratio and included a Cobra Jet camshaft to retain some of the power lost through the reduction in compression.
-The engine also included a factory exhaust header.
+The Ford 5.8L V8 that was in the ’71 Pantera was replaced in the ’72 model by a new 4 Bolt Main Cleveland engine that was also 351-cubic inches.
+The engine had a lower compression ratio and included a Cobra Jet camshaft to retain some of the power lost through the reduction in compression.

 1973 Lancia Stratos HF

-A sports and rally car; it won three consecutive World Rally Championships from 1974 through 1976.
-It was light and was powered by a 12-valve engine that generated 275-horsepower or a 24-valve engine that produced 320-horsepower.
-Although the car was never intended to race, two were manufactured with an engine that included a single KKK turbocharger that generated 560-horsepower.
+A sports and rally car, the Stratos won three consecutive World Rally Championships from 1974 through 1976.
+It was lightweight and powered by either a 12-valve engine that generated 275 hp or a 24-valve engine that produced 320 hp.
+Although the car was never intended to race, two were manufactured with an engine that included a single turbocharger that bumped power output to a whopping 560 hp.

 1977 Lamborghini Countach LP400

 It’s easy to see why a Lamborghini sports car powered by a 3,929cc, 370-hp V12 engine earns a spot on this list of the coolest cars.
 The Countach LP400 popularized a wedge-shaped aesthetic as well as the cab-forward design, which pushed the cockpit forward to accommodate a larger engine.
 In 2004, Sports Car International ranked the Lambo third on its list of “Top Sports Cars of the 1970s” and tenth on its list of “Top Sports Cars of the 1980s.”

 1985 Audi Sports Quattro S1